captaindrewsa/Nonlinear-activator-wave-field-system/README.md

 Simulation and analysis code for the paper

 > **Wave inhibition and breathing autosolitons in a nonlinear activator–wave-field system**
-> A. A. Vlasov, Immanuel Kant Baltic Federal University, Kaliningrad, Russia.
+> A. A. Vlasov, Kaliningrad, Russia.

 This repository contains the numerical integrators and post-processing scripts used to produce the figures, phase diagram, and bifurcation data in the paper (`autosoliton_paper_full_v3.pdf`).